rose-collectionservices/collection-services-manual/02-ACCESSIONING AND PRECUSTODIAL WORK/readme.md

 	*	Curators or Acquisitions Assistant upload preliminary paperwork for prospective acquisitions such as invoices, One-Pagers, or Appraisal reports to this folder.
 	*	Acquisitions Assistant either confirms that a seller is an active vendor with the University or contacts new vendors and sellers to obtain vendor paperwork.
+	*	If vendor paperwork is needed, once it is received, the Acquisitions Assistant performs a quality check and then forwards the forms to the Budget Analyst with LITS Finance for processing.
 	*	Acquisitions Assistant confirms that all required paperwork has been submitted and combines the vital documents into one file.
-Vital documents include the invoice, the Deed of Sale, vendor documents, if applicable, and the PRF.
+Vital documents include the invoice, the Deed of Sale, if applicable, and the PRF.
 	*	File titles should be structured to include the vendor name, invoice number and fiscal year.
 For example: "Vendor or Seller Name_Invoice Number_Fiscal Year," such as "John Doe Bookseller_123456_FY17."
-	*	Once all paperwork is submitted, the file moves to step 2.
+	*	Once all paperwork is submitted, the Acquisitions Assistant moves the file to step 2.

 *	**Step 2:** Submitted PRFs

 	*	Acquisitions Assistant tags the Associate Director and Director to approve the disbursement of funds.
 	*	Director or Associate Director will approve in the Box comment section.
-	*	Once the purchase has been approved, the file moves to step 3.
+	*	Once the purchase has been approved, the Acquisitions Assistant will submit the payment in Alma and enter the POL# and date in the appropriate fields on the PRF. [link]
+	*	Acquisitions Assistant moves the file to step 3.

 *	**Step 3:** Verified

-	*	Acquisitions Assistant tags the Senior Accounting Assistant in LITS Finance “Submitted in Alma, POL #”
+	*	Acquisitions Assistant tags the Senior Accounting Assistant in LITS Finance “Submitted in Alma, POL #” for purchases below the approval threshold for domestic vendors or international vendors receiving checks.
+Acquisitions Assistant tags the Budget Analyst in LITS Finance for domestic purchases above the approval threshold and all international wire transfer payments.
-	*	At some future point, the Senior Accounting Assistant in LITS Finance will comment with final payment information but, for now, the acquisition is considered “paid” and can move forward in the process.
+	*	For the purposes of the Rose Library, the acquisition is considered paid for and can move forward for processing.
 	*	The Acquisitions Assistant tags the Accessioning and Collections Manager, “Acquisition complete”
 	*	The Accessioning and Collections Manager tags the accessioning team on purchases including manuscript material to alert them that the material can now be accessioned.
-The Accessioning and Collections Manager will also physically move material to shelving in the accessioning and cataloging areas, as needed.
+The Accessioning and Collections Manager will also physically move material to shelving in the accessioning and cataloging areas.
+	*	At some future point, the Senior Accounting Assistant or Budget Analyst in LITS Finance will comment with final payment information.

 At the end of each fiscal year, the Acquisitions Assistant moves all completed paperwork in the Step 3 folder for purchases into a new subfolder titled